-Area Size and Shape (degree to which the area may be or is becoming self-sustaining): The size and shape of the shrubland is largely dictated by geography and ecological processes.
+Area Size and Shape (degree to which the area may be or is becoming self-sustaining): The size and shape of the shrubland is dictated by ecological processes rather than pastoral activity and is therefore inherently self-sustaining.

-Diversity and Pattern (is there a notable range of species and habitats, aspects, sequences?): The shrubland contains a diverse range of grey shrubland species and is notable for the presence of a large number of mature tree daisies.
+Diversity and Pattern (is there a notable range of species and habitats, aspects, sequences?): The shrubland contains a diverse range of the grey shrubland species and is notable for the presence of a good population of mature tree daisies.